Real spectra of large real asymmetric random matrices: Conclusions

 \section{Conclusions}

 We presented a remarkably simple relation linking the asymptotic density of real eigenvalues of random real asymmetric matrices with the density of their complex eigenvalues.
-This relation is geometric in its origin and has been applied to matrices with orthogonal invariance of the probability density function of its elements and also to an ensemble of sparse matrices.
-Proving this relation with full mathematical rigor remains an open problem.
+This relation applies to eigenvalues that, depending on the realization of randomness, can be real or occur in complex conjugate pairs.
+While the orthogonal invariance of pdf was assumed in the derivation, there are evidences for relaxing this assumption.
+Proving the main result with full mathematical rigor remains an open problem.
 It is tempting to speculate whether it can be extended to the non-orthogonal eigenvectors, where the partial Schur decomposition opened a new direction of research~\cite{Dubach,Fyodorov,FyodorovTarnowski}